OSHA penalties were increased again this year, but the hike was less than 2 percent.

 From 2018 to 2019, OSHA penalties increased as follows:

 - Willful violations — Minimum rose from $9239 to $9472 (+2.5 percent); maximum rose from $126,749 to $132,598 (+4.6 percent)

 - Repeat violations — Rose from $126,749 to $132,598

 - Failure to abate (daily) — Rose from $12,675 to $13,260 (+ 4.6 percent)

 - Serious violations — Rose from $12,675 to $13,260

 - Other than serious violations — Rose from $12,675 to $13,260.

 How Are the Fine Adjustments Calculated?

 While we have described the percent increase above at 1.8 percent, it is technically 1.764 percent.
 1.01764 is the 2020 OSHA adjustment multiplier for cost-of-living.
 To arrive at this figure, you look at the percent difference between the October 2018 and October 2019 Consumer Price Index for all Urban Consumers (CPI-U).
-By law, according to health and safety legislation, OSHA must shift the rate according to that year-over-year difference in CPI-U for the month of October.
+By law, according to health and safety legislation, a non-serious OSHA violation results in a shift in the rate according to that year-over-year difference in CPI-U for the month of October.

 Top Ten 2019 Willful & Serious OSHA Violation Fines